-Idiopathic intracranial hypertension (IIH), also known as pseudotumour cerebri, is a syndrome with signs and symptoms of increased intracranial pressure but where a causative mass or hydrocephalus is not identified.
+Idiopathic intracranial hypertension (IIH), also known as pseudotumor cerebri, is a syndrome with signs and symptoms of increased intracranial pressure but where a causative mass or hydrocephalus is not identified.

 The older term benign intracranial hypertension is generally frowned upon due to the fact that some patients with IIH have a fairly aggressive clinical picture with rapid visual loss.

-Interestingly as it has become evident that at least some patients present with IIH due to identifiable venous stenosis, some authors now advocate reverting to the older term pseudotumour cerebri as in these patients the condition is not idiopathic 15.
+Interestingly as it has become evident that at least some patients present with IIH due to identifiable venous stenosis, some authors now advocate reverting to the older term pseudotumor cerebri as in these patients the condition is not idiopathic 15.
 An alternative approach is to move these patients into a group termed secondary intracranial hypertension 15.

-By far the most common affected demographic is middle-aged obese females, although the aetiological link between being female, overweight and developing IIH remains to be elucidated.
+By far the most common affected demographic is middle-aged obese females, although the etiological link between being female, overweight and developing IIH remains to be elucidated.
 Less commonly IIH can also be encountered in males, usually older, and less likely to be obese 15.
-IIH is rare in the paediatric population 15.
+IIH is rare in the pediatric population 15.

 Meningoceles with secondary CSF leak can present as rhinorrhea, otorrhea, intracranial hypotension, and recurrent bacterial meningitis 7,9.
 In such patients it is often only after dural repair that intracranial hypertension becomes evident; presumably, the CSF leak from the meningocele normalized pressure 9.

 IIH is a poorly understood condition.
 Various mechanisms have been proposed to explain its pathogenesis, including decreased CSF absorption, increased CSF production, increased intravascular volume, increased intracranial venous pressure and hormonal changes 1,15.